Feyerabend/obsolete/STRUCT.md

     Node(Object _o, Node _n) {
         o = _o;
         n = _n;
     }
 }
 ```

-The nodes are created as new objects with new.
+The nodes are created as new objects with `new`.
 Each node has an object and
 a link to the next node.
-Last node that does not point further is null:
+Last node that does not point further is `null`:

 ```java
 Node root =